Last updated Nov 28, 2023

 Create your app

-Create an app based on the blank template.
-We do not have templates for Bitbucket app yet.
+Create an app based on the Bitbucket repository code overview card template.
 You can view the completed app code in the Bitbucket Forge Hello World repository.

 When you create a new app, Forge will prompt you to set a default environment.
 In this tutorial we use the development environment as our default.
 Learn more about staging and production environments.